 Walk In Pantry Regrets

-I left space and added hooks for our central vac, mop and broom in the pantry thinking I was clever- but didn’t put them inside cabinetry.
-Why, why, WHY?
+But, I added hooks for our central vac, mop and broom in the pantry thinking I was clever- but didn’t put them inside cabinetry.
 All of these items would have been prettier and easier to stash away behind a simple door in this area.

 We do have special command hooks for brooms/mops that look nice and function well.
 I would, however, prefer a cabinet door.

 My other regret is not taking the shelves all the way around.
-Although the room is spacious and we can stash an extra stool inside, there is still quite a bit of wasted space.
+Although the room is spacious for a pantry, there is still some wasted space.

 I rejoiced at how much space we had on move-in day; and everything came into the pantry!
 Alllll the thinngs!
 Not just food but appliances, our dog supplies, and his crate, kids’ art supplies, etc. A year later and my dream pantry had turned into a disaster.